First Chapter. First Meeting

 Why was he leaving so fast?
 He would have liked to invite him, at least for a coffee.
 He was in his debt.
 Maybe we'll see each other!
 These were his last words.
 Funny owl!
 His rescuer showed a strange behavior.
 Maybe he was the guy who made no fuss about it and was embarrassed by the thank-you.
 Possible!

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, SamaelWrite a Review